storacha/specs/w3-store.md

 ### Content Archive Identifier

 The `nb.link` field of the invocation MUST be an [IPLD Link] to the desired [CAR].
-Link MUST have Content Addressable aRchive (CAR)  `0x0202` codec code.
+Link MUST have Content Addressable Archive (CAR)  `0x0202` codec code.
 It is RECOMMENDED to support SHA2-256 multihash code `0x12`.
 Implementers are MAY choose to support other additional hashing algorithms.

 ### Store Add